kailash-manasarovar/statement/docs/timeline/2023/october.md

 [![Terrorized girls](../../content/tweets/october-2023/girls-in-state-of-terror.png)](https://x.com/1FRGVN/status/1715585631022207058)

 - A warning for women about what might happen if you turn your school teacher down.
-This was still my assumption about the reason behind the attack.
+This was still my assumption about the reason behind the attack at the time.

 [![Turning down a teacher](../../content/tweets/october-2023/turning-down-teacher.png)](https://x.com/1FRGVN/status/1715729380352184352)